Timmy-Bergkvist/hiking-sweden/README.md

   - Bugs
     - If the map is not displaying please reload the page, this may be due to that google maps api is not connecting properly.
+    - If the fonts is not displaying please reload the page, this may be due to that fontawesome.com api is not connecting properly.

 ## Deployment